gamernetwork/code-archive/README.md

-# wordpress-archive
+# code-archive

-Bits and pieces of wordpress we use.
-Just in case they aren't available from wordpress.org when we need them.
+Copies of releases for projects we use.

+One repo to clone to our local mirror service and ensures we're not relying on a third party for builds to succeed.